Home is where the heart is… but is Heartland the best fit for your business?

 - Virtual terminal rate: 1% to 4.99%

-– A virtual terminal is an online portal allowing you to securely accept credit card payments over the phone, or via mail
+– A virtual terminal is an online portal that allows you to securely accept credit card payments over the phone, or via mail

 - Payment gateway fee: Undisclosed